scls-cs/camp/loop/list.md

 printAll(l) #should print 2,4,6
 ```

-3. Write a function using while loop that adds up all the numbers in the list and prints the total at the end.
+3. Write a function using for loop that adds up all the numbers in the list and prints the total at the end.

 ```{code-cell} python3
 def addAll(x):